jadonng/Linux-Monopoly/README.md

 list of libraries we have used:

-cmath
+cmath (support pow function for calculating rent)

-cstdlib
+cstdlib (support srand and rand functions to generate random numbers for chance and dice)

-ctime
+ctime (support time(NULL) for updating seed in rand function)

-fstream
+fstream (to extract information from board.txt)

-iomanip
+iomanip (to format board in printBoard function)

-iostream
+iostream (for input and output)

-sstream
+sstream (used to repeat string)

-string
+string (data type for storing names)

-vector
+vector (data type for storing list of lands per player)